 ECE 101 EXPLORING ELECTRICAL ENGINEERING (4) - Freshman introductory course for students interested in electrical engineering.
-Students learn the design process, teamwork and presentation skills through completion of a hands-on project.
+Students learn the design process, problem-solving, teamwork and presentation skills through completion of a hands-on project.
 Lab activities familiarize students with basic equipment and components.
 Speakers present an overview of different fields and career opportunities in electrical engineering.
+Weekly lab.

 Recommended preparation: ECE 101, Mth 112.

 ECE 103 ENGINEERING PROGRAMMING (4) - Introduction to designing algorithms, writing computer programs in the "C" language, documenting software, and using complies, linkers, and debuggers.
 Additional topics include data structures and developing interface code to monitor sensors and control hardware.

 ECE 171 DIGITAL CIRCUITS (4) - Foundation course in digital design.
 Topics such as number systems, basic logic gates, datasheet device parameters, Boolean algebra, logic circuit simplification techniques, timing analysis, the application of MSI combinational logic devices, programmable logic devices, flip-flops, synchronous state machines and counters.
 Introduces students to a systematic design methodology.
 Uses computer-based tools such as schematic capture programs, programmable logic development programs, and digital circuit simulators.